cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 print "Hello"
 ```

-In strict syntax mode, remarks can oly be used inside code blocks.
+In strict syntax mode, remarks can only be used inside code blocks.

 ### Enhanced comments